BeppiMenozzi/BLog/README.md

     BLog.d(...);

 to write anything to Log.d, and/or toast, and/or popup dialog.
+It accepts nearly any combination of objects and even arrays, so that you don't have to bother with .toString() and loops.

 You can also use